Spectral Theory of Isogeny Graphs: Relation between modular curves and isogeny graphs and proof of Theorem

 \end{Theorem} \begin{proof}

-Because of Theorem \ref{thm:comparison}, Lemma \ref{lem:fibra} and Lemma \ref{lem:et_vs_sing}, in this order, the eigenvalues of $A_i$ are the eigenvalue of the Hecke operator $T_\ell$ acting on cohomology a sub-abelian variety $A$ of the Jacobian of a modular curve.
-Then, the combination of Eichler-Shimura relation and Weil conjectures stated in Theorems \ref{Eichler-Shimura}, \ref{thm:bound} implies that the modules of the eigenvalues are less or equal than $2\sqrt{\ell}$.
+Because of Theorem \ref{thm:riassunto_confronti}, the eigenvalues of $A_i$ are the eigenvalue of the Hecke operator $T_\ell$ acting on cohomology a sub-abelian variety $\calA$ of the Jacobian of a modular curve.
+Then, the combination of Eichler-Shimura relation and Weil conjectures stated in Theorems \ref{Eichler-Shimura}, \ref{thm:bound} implies that the absolute values of the eigenvalues are less or equal than $2\sqrt{\ell}$.